 CPAP dermatitis caused by bacteria in your mask tends to develop over time.
-If your red marks appeared within the first one or two uses of a new mask, a silicone allergy is more likely to be the problem.
-Many masks use silicone.
-However, we offer a range that does not.
+If your red marks appeared within the first one or two uses of a new mask, a silicone allergy might likely be the problem.
+Many masks use silicone; however, we also offer a range of masks that do not.

-An ill-fitting CPAP mask can cause red marks.
-If you are someone who experiences CPAP mask leaks, you might pull too tightly on your mask straps to prevent the leaks.
+A poor-fitting CPAP mask can cause red marks.
+If you experience CPAP mask leaks, you might pull too tightly on your mask straps to prevent the leaks.

-One option is to loosen the mask, as it can sometimes allow the mask space to adjust to suit.
+If you wake up with red lines on your ears, nose, cheeks, or the sides of your face, you may need to adjust the fit of your mask.
+If your mask is not fitting correctly and is too tight, it could dig into your skin, causing redness.
+One option is to loosen the mask slightly, as this can sometimes allow the mask to fit more securely against the face.
 We recommend all of our customers adjust their masks while lying down, as gravity changes the shape of your face.
 A good fit upright does not always mean a good fit lying down.

 We’re here to help make your CPAP Therapy more comfortable

-Waking up with red marks and discomfort from your CPAP mask can be uncomfortable and embarrassing.
-Getting rid of these marks will help to improve your CPAP therapy comfort and effectiveness.
+Waking up with red marks and discomfort from your mask can be embarrassing and make continuing with therapy difficult.
+Getting rid of these marks and lines will help to improve the comfort and effectiveness of your therapy.